poldam/estros-wapi/README.md

 Encryption and arguments
 post_type (optional): pass the post_type you want to retrieve (returns published posts).
-Default post_type is 'post'. category (optional): pass tehj post category you want to retrieve.
-Default category is 0, return posts from all categories. token (mandatory): token is created after hashing the concatenated result of the first argument and the encryption key set in the preferences section. themes (optional): get inbformation about installed themes and active theme (themes=on). plugins (optional): get inbformation about installed plugins and active plugins (plugins=on). categories (optional): get all the post categories (category list) that have at least one post (categories=on). post_types (optional): get all the post types available (post_types=on).
+Default post_type is 'post'. category (optional): pass the post category you want to retrieve.
+Default category is 0, return posts from all categories. token (mandatory): token is created after hashing the concatenated result of the first argument and the encryption key set in the preferences section. themes (optional): get information about installed themes and active theme (themes=on). plugins (optional): get information about installed plugins and active plugins (plugins=on). categories (optional): get all the post categories (category list) that have at least one post (categories=on). post_types (optional): get all the post types available (post_types=on).